 Cost to Attend

-Whether you’re just beginning your search or putting the final touches on your application essay, there are many things to consider on your journey to college – including how you’ll afford your education.
-At Cornell, a world class university experience is accessible to students from every background.
-Applying for financial aid will significantly reduce the cost to attend Cornell for many students.
+Whether you’re just beginning your search or putting the final touches on your application essay, there are many things to consider—including your college financing options.
+Applying for financial aid can substantially reduce the cost of attending for eligible students, ensuring a world-class university experience is both accessible and affordable.

 2023–2024 Estimated Cost of Attendance